calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/_email_templates.md

 2. Attend all future sessions and take advantage of all the provided supervised support sessions in the afternoons
 3. Make progress on your assignment 1 submission and ensure this is committed frequently your repository

+You must make use of the support that is available to you.
 I hope to see you in our next lecture.

 ---